Capture the Moment!

 Head Light

 What did I see on my trip to Muchenje Safari Lodge in Botswana?
-Well, not much—apart from lions, leopards, bateleurs, a grey-tailed mongoose, a side-striped jackal, a spitting cobra, a swallow-tailed bee-eater and 20 male impalas chasing a single female!
+Well, not much—apart from lions, leopards, bateleurs, a grey-tailed mongoose, a side-striped jackal, an aardwolf, a spitting cobra, a swallow-tailed bee-eater and 20 male impalas chasing a single female!

 Getting There